 As at the end of the reporting period, the Group's total corporate financing (FPA) balance was RMB6.06 trillion, up RMB672.045 billion or 12.47% from the end of the previous year.
 Among them, the balance of off-balance-sheet non-traditional corporate financing was RMB2.03 trillion (including debt financing instruments, equity financing instruments, public financing under asset management products, asset securitization business and offshore debt, etc.), up RMB320.299 billion from the end of the previous year, accounting for 33.52% of the balance of total customer financing; the balance of off-balance-sheet traditional corporate financing was RMB1.11 trillion, up RMB60.856 billion from the end of the previous year, accounting for 18.30% of the total customer financing balance; the balance of on-balance-sheet corporate financing was RMB2.92 trillion, up RMB290.89 billion from the end of the previous year, accounting for 48.18% of the total customer financing balance; the increase in off-balance-sheet non-traditional corporate financing exceeded the increase in on-balance-sheet corporate financing for the first time in recent years.
-There were 930.7 thousand corporate finance customers, up 18.74% from the end of the previous year; among them, there were 105.9 thousand core value customers, up 9.5 thousand from the end of the previous year.
+There were 930.7 thousand corporate finance customers, up 18.74% from the end of the previous year.
 The customer structure continued to be optimized.
 In accordance with the general trend of high-quality national development, it transformed from real estate to high-end manufacturing, biomedicine, information technology and other emerging industries.
 The commercial banking and investment banking were linked.
 Through investment banking business, the daily average of customers' legal interest rate deposits reached RMB300.661 billion, up 22.24% year-on-year.